 Lender Overlays And How Mortgage Underwriters Qualify Income

-Fannie Mae and FHA mortgage lending guidelines state that as long as borrowers are currently employed full time and have been off work less than six months, they qualify for a residential mortgage loan.
+Fannie Mae and FHA guidelines state that as long as borrowers are currently employed full time and have been off work less than six months, they qualify for a residential mortgage loan.

-- It also states that if mortgage borrowers have been unemployed more than six months, they can qualify for a residential mortgage loan as long as they have been a full time employee for at least six months
+- It also states that if mortgage borrowers have been unemployed for more than six months, they can qualify for a residential mortgage loan as long as they have been a full-time employee for at least six months

-- However, each individual mortgage might have their own lender overlays
+- However, each individual mortgage might have its own overlays

-- Overlays are lenders own rules that overrides Fannie Mae and FHA mortgage lending guidelines
+- Overlays are lenders own rules that override Fannie Mae and FHA lending guidelines

-Mortgage Borrowers who need to qualify for a mortgage with a direct lender with no mortgage overlays on government and conventional loans can contact The Gustan Cho Team at USA Mortgage at 262-716-8151 or email us at firstname.lastname@example.org.
-We are available 7 days a week, evenings, weekends, and holidays.
+Borrowers who need to qualify for a mortgage with a direct lender with no mortgage overlays on government and conventional loans can contact Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at firstname.lastname@example.org.
+The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.